keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/index.md

 }
 {% endhighlight %}

-Note that if the field does not exist in the response (e.g you misspell it in the configuration), paging stops after the first page.
+Note that if the field does not exist in the response (e.g., you misspell it in the configuration), paging stops after the first page.
 See [example [EX126]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/126-pagination-stop-liimit)
 (a modified version of [EX049](https://github.com/keboola/generic-extractor/tree/master/doc/examples/049-pagination-offset-rename).
 For `count` configuration, see [example [EX127]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/127-pagination-stop-field)